MC 2

 An Additional Description Tool/Finding Aid

-During processing, a Microsoft Access database (version 2000) was used to document both the processed and unprocessed HAW collection.
+During processing, a Microsoft Access database (version 2000) was used to document both the processed and original, unprocessed HAW collection.
 The most crucial element of the database is the container list data, which was the source of the container lists that appear in this Inventory.
 Therefore, it is expected that this Inventory will meet the needs of most researchers without reference to the Access database.
 Nevertheless, the database does include some secondary information about folder content not found in this Inventory.
 Perhaps more usefully, those researchers familiar with Access can take advantage of the software's search filters and sort capabilities to navigate the extensive container list.
 (Researchers are advised to not use case-sensitive searches.)
 The Access database can be obtained at the reference desk in Special Collections and University Archives (SC/UA).
-However, to use the database researchers will need to copy it from a flash drive onto their own computer via a US port and run the application with their own copy of Access software.
+However, to use the database researchers will need to copy it from a flash drive onto their own computer via a USB port and run the application with their own copy of Access software.
 SC/UA will oversee the transfer of the database to the researcher's computer, but will not provide technical support.
 Researchers are advised to contact the reference desk in advance of their arrival date if they intend to request a copy of the database.

 In addition to the information found in the container lists in this Inventory, the Access database contains the following data for each folder in the "Processed Material" table and form:

 · The Access database was used to document instances of incoming correspondence and other documents with what appear to be the original signatures ("autographs") of key political figures, including Presidents, Vice-Presidents, other Senators, and Congressmen/women.
 Original signatures of other select notable figures were also documented.
+Wherever autographs exist in a folder, the relevant field was checked "Yes," although specific names, particularly of the countless congressional autographs, were not always documented.

 · The presence in a folder of special formats such as photographs, blueprints, and maps was noted in the database.